EwA at Horn Pond

 Helping Plants and Insects with Citizen Science

 Participate in EwA’s Biodiversity & Climate Program – Make a difference

 Insect populations over the world are declining very rapidly.
 We need the help and skills of our communities to understand the reasons and solutions.

 The good news is that you don’t need a Ph.D. to make a real difference!

-Join this incredible opportunity to connect with Nature and to contribute to help the conservation of our urban wildlife habitats.
+Join this incredible opportunity to connect with nature and contribute to helping the conservation of our urban wildlife habitats.

 Where: on the top of Mount Towanda (Map).